Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey: Overview

-\textbf{Positional Embeddings}.
-PEs are minute but essential in the Transformer, especially for NLP tasks.
-Unlike recurrent neural networks(RNNs) \cite{yu2019review}, Transformers process input tokens in parallel as a bag-of-words and lack an inherent sense of sequence order.
-To preserve the sequential information, the vanilla Transformer presents a novel Sinusoidal PE (SinPE) \cite{vaswani2017attention}.
-As depicted in Eq.\ref{eq: sinpe}, every entry in each dimension of SinPEs is derived based on trigonometric functions like $sin,cos$, and the periods vary exponentially with respect to absolute token positions, where $base$ is a large integer manually set to $10000$ according to the original paper without further explanation, and $d$ is the unit embedding dimension of hidden states.
-Some variants have recently emerged, including trainable embeddings \cite{chen2021simple} to learn an embedding mapping and relative embeddings \cite{shaw2018self} based on relative positions.
-Among them, Rotary PE (RoPE) \cite{su2021roformer} applies a rotation operation on a complex field (see Eq.\ref{eq: rope}) instead of an addition to $Q,K$ based on absolute positions, where it shares the same basis function as SinPE.
-According to the property described in Eq.\ref{eq: rope_qk}, not only RoPEs ensure the magnitude of $\bold q, \bold k$ remains unchanged due to unitary transformation, but also every entry in $P$, i.e., each pair of $\bold q,\bold k$, will only be tagged with embeddings in terms of their relative distance in the sequence.
+RoPEs ensure the magnitude of $\bold q, \bold k$ remains unchanged (due to unitary transformation), and for every entry in $P$, i.e., each pair of $\bold q,\bold k$, will only be tagged with embeddings in terms of their relative distance in the sequence.
 RoPE provides a more stable scheme to handle longer sequences.
-It captures relative positional patterns with absolute position awareness, thus widely used in state-of-the-art open-source LLMs like LLaMA \cite{touvron2023llama, touvron2023llama2} and GLM \cite{du2021glm, zeng2022glm}.
+It captures relative positional patterns with absolute position awareness, thus widely used in state-of-the-art open-source LLMs like LLama and GLM.

 It is worth noting that SinPEs are initially applied on the word embeddings before entering the Encoder or Decoder blocks by addition.
-In contrast, as shown in Fig.\ref{fig: overview} \figlabel{a}, RoPEs are applied to $Q,K$ in each attention layer before the kernel operations by equivalent element-wise vector multiplication to save registered buffer memory.
+In contrast, as shown in Fig.~\ref{fig: overview}(a), RoPEs are applied to $Q,K$ in each attention layer before the kernel operations by equivalent element-wise vector multiplication to save registered buffer memory.